Inheritance Planning - PLEANÁIL OIDHREACHTA"We have nothing that is really our own; we hold everything as a loan.” ― Nicolas Poussin

 Section 72/Section 73 policies

 There a number of different variants of these policies, but typically, they are whole of life policies and generally run until death of final surviving spouse.

 The sum assured is guaranteed on death and where the proceeds are used to clear the tax liability on death they do not form part of the estate for calculating Inheritance Tax liability.

-As there are a number of different type of these policies, getting the one that is most suitable for your needs will depend on a number of factors, not least of which is the creation of a viable succession plan.
-This could entail the use of any reliefs that are available, including gift exemptions and other reliefs such as farm relief to reduce the potential tax bill on death.
-Imapartial financial advice and planning is crucial to any succuession plan.
+As there are a number of different type of these policies, getting the one that is most suitable for your needs will depend on a number of factors, not least of which is the mitgation of potential liabilities.
+Getting advice on the right plan for your needs is critical.